CSchoel/arbitrary-but-fixed/_drafts/latex-alternatives-bibtex-part1-terminology.md

 ---
 layout: post
-title:  "LaTeX Alternatives: BibTeX versions"
+title:  "LaTeX Alternatives: BibTeX Part 1, Terminology"
 description: >
     BibTeX can be a curse and a blessing at the same time for each thesis and scientific paper.
     In particular, beginners may be confused by the choices and the subtle differences between what is a bib-file, BibTeX, BibLaTeX and Biber.
-As I did before with LaTeX versions, I want to add a little bit of clarity to this confusion around BibTeX.
+    This is part one of a series of posts that try to clarify the terminology and technological differences of tools related to BibTeX.
+    This part specifically deals with the ambiguous use of the term BibTeX.
 categories:
     - latex
     - latex alternatives